 The types of application weakness that Intruder checks for includes, but isn’t limited to: SQL Injection, Cross-Site Scripting, XML Injection.
 Attackers can use these weaknesses to gain access to your systems and information and then modify them to cause maximum damage.

 Attack surface reduction

 Less obvious than the other categories, but still important is attack surface reduction.
 In short, this exercise is about finding unnecessary services that your systems expose to the internet and removing them in an effort to curb what a hacker could potentially exploit.

 The internet relies on encryption for almost everything to do with security, without it there would be no online banking for example; but encryption isn't flawless and frequently weaknesses are discovered in algorithms previously thought secure.

 It’s for that reason that Intruder checks for all the latest known encryption weaknesses, including SSL/TLS and VPN encryption weaknesses.

 See and search all checks

-If you've signed up for a free trial or you're currently a customer and your first assessment has been completed, you can access and search the full list of checks we perform by clicking on any of the buttons in the checks section on your dashboard.
+If you've signed up for a free trial or you're currently a customer and your first assessment has been completed, you can access and search the full list of external infrastructure checks we perform by clicking on any of the buttons in the checks section on your dashboard.